jonhadfield/sn-cli/README.md

 ## known issues

-- sessions added to keychain do not currently refresh themselves.
-The workaround is to run re-add the session if an invalid session message is returned.
 - accounts registered via sn-cli are initialised without initial encryption key(s).
 The workaround is to log in via the offical web/desktop app, to create these keys, after initial registration.

 ## bash autocompletion